 There is a variety of simple items available that will help you do what you want at home safely; a grab rail by your stairs, a walking aid, a ramp and many others.
 Where required, there is also a range of more complex equipment such as hoists or specialist beds mattresses.
 Medequip-UK now provides all of this equipment on behalf of the council.

-For some of this equipment it is best to have an assessment done by a qualified occupational therapist, this can be provided by Wiltshire Council.
+For some of this equipment it is best to be assessed by a qualified occupational therapist, this can be provided by Wiltshire Council.
 Other equipment can be provided following a meeting with an assessor, such as those employed by Medequip-UK.

-The council can offer you help and support if you need care and can be contacted on Tel: 0300 456 0111 to arrange an assessment.
-Other services, supported by the council are available for those who wish to make their own decisions on how they receive their care, by means of a direct payment from Wiltshire Council.
+The council can offer you help and support if you need care and can be contacted on 0300 456 0111 to arrange an assessment.
+Other services supported by the council are available for those who wish to make their own decisions on how they receive their care, by means of a direct payment from us.

-As a registered Wiltshire charity, Wiltshire CIL is a user led group, established in April 2005 by a voluntary group of people committed to ensuring that all people live independently as full citizens with choice, equal rights and equal opportunities.
+As a registered Wiltshire charity, Wiltshire CIL is a user led voluntary group of people committed to ensuring that all people live independently as full citizens with choice, equal rights and equal opportunities.

-If you are interested in the Wiltshire CIL Support Service please contact Wiltshire CIL on Tel: 01380 725400.
+If you are interested in the Wiltshire CIL support service please contact Wiltshire CIL or telephone 01380 725400.

-A small number of people are eligible for financial support from the Council however, for most people in Wiltshire, it will be important to ensure you get the right independent financial advice if you are thinking of purchasing care.
-There are some specialist organisations that are accredited by the Society of Later Life Advisors (SOLLA) to provide this advice.
+A small number of people are eligible for financial support from the council.
+However, for most people in Wiltshire, it will be important to make sure you get the right independent financial advice if you are thinking of purchasing care.
+There are some specialist organisations that are accredited by the Society of Later Life Advisors (SOLLA) that can provide this advice.

-As well as the council monitoring these organisations, there is an independent Customer Reference Group organised by WSUN.
-This is a group of people, a number of whom currently use these services, who are interested in ensuring that the care and support being provided by these companies, is the best they can be.
+As well as the council monitoring these organisations, there is an independent customer reference group organised by the Wiltshire and Swindon Users' Network.
+This is a group of people, a number of whom currently use these services, who are interested in making sure that the care and support being provided by these companies is the best it can be.